Bikes

 10 Bike routes

-The Brompton is the classic folding bike and, IMO, still the best (although the challengers are not bad and much cheaper).
+The Brompton is the classic folding bike and, IMO, still the best (although the challengers are not bad and cheaper esp outside the UK).
 What I mean by best is that

 • they have a thriving secondhand market, so we can get a good deal on a used one and cheap parts.